Landi29/P8/arbejdsblade/Work paper - Page Ranking Algorithms A Survey.md

 This approach of the PageRank is meant to be done over several iterations, all PageRank can be assigned statically or randomly and will normalize over the iterations.
 Having a high PageRank is a good.

 This is mostly used for web structure mining or mining other graph structures for importance.
-Implemented right this algorithm can have a $O(log(N))$.
+Implemented correctly, this algorithm can have a complexity of $O(log(N))$.

 The algorithm has been further enhanced by incorporating weights of ingoing and outgoing links, and where rebranded as weighted PageRank.
 The weight link(u,v) with incoming links of page u and the incoming links of all reference pages of page v